2023 Best Communication & Journalism Schools in Illinois

 Read full report on Communication & Journalism at Bradley University

-Loyola University Chicago came in at #7 in this year’s edition of the Best Communication & Journalism Schools in Illinois ranking.
-Located in the city of Chicago, Loyola Chicago is a private not-for-profit college with a fairly large student population.
+Loyola University Chicago ranked #7 on this year’s Best Communication & Journalism Schools in Illinois list.
+Located in the city of Chicago, Loyola Chicago is a private not-for-profit school with a large student population.

 The average amount in student loans that communication and journalism majors at Loyola Chicago take out is $23,407.
 The average monthly payment of a loan this size is about $649, assuming that the borrower is on a 10-year repayment plan.

-Full Communication & Journalism at Loyola University Chicago Report
+Read full report on Communication & Journalism at Loyola University Chicago

-With a ranking of #8, Augustana College did quite well on this year’s best schools for communication and journalism students.
+Augustana College did quite well in this year’s ranking of the best schools for communication and journalism students.
+It came in at #8 on the list.
 Augustana is a small private not-for-profit school located in the small city of Rock Island.

 Communication & Journalism majors at Augustana take out an average of $27,000 in student loans while working on their egree.